-Based on information requested from and provided by each director concerning his or her background, employment and affiliations, our Board has determined that each of Cynthia Collins, Gary Jacobs, Scott Pancoast, Enrico Picozza, Matthew Posard, Herm Rosenman and Gene Salkind, M.D. are independent directors within the meaning of applicable Nasdaq rules, and that each member of our audit committee and compensation committee satisfies the enhanced independence requirements of applicable Nasdaq and SEC rules.
-In making this determination, the current and prior relationships of each non-employee director with the Company and all other facts and circumstances deemed relevant were considered, including their beneficial ownership of our capital stock and any related party relationships involving the Company and any such director, as described under "Certain Relationships and Related Person Transactions" below.
+Based on information requested from and provided by each director concerning his or her background, employment and affiliations, our Board has determined that each of Cynthia Collins, Gary Jacobs, Enrico Picozza, Matthew Posard, Herm Rosenman and Gene Salkind are independent directors within the meaning of applicable Nasdaq rules, and that each member of our audit committee and compensation committee satisfies the enhanced independence requirements of applicable Nasdaq and SEC rules.
+In addition, Scott Pancoast, our nominee for election to the Board at the Annual Meeting, is independent within the meaning of applicable Nasdaq rules.
+In making this determination, the current and prior relationships of each non-employee director with our Company and all other facts and circumstances deemed relevant were considered, including their beneficial ownership of our capital stock and any related party relationships involving our Company and any such director, as described under "Certain Relationships and Related Party Transactions" below.
 The Board has determined that John Dobak, M.D. is not independent because he is an employee of the Company.

-There are no family relationships between any director, director nominee or executive officer of the Company, and there are no arrangements or understandings between any director or director nominee and any other person pursuant to which such director or nominee was selected as a director or nominee.
+There are no family relationships between any director nominees or executive officers of our Company, and there are no arrangements or understandings between any nominee and any other person pursuant to which such nominee was or is selected as a director or nominee.